EthanCharlesFlood/GetAJobInSpace/README.md

 export default GameObject;
 ```

 Objects are rendered onto the canvas via spritesheets, clipping the sheets at different coordinates to render animations for the objects in the game.
+These spritesheets are utilized with the requestAnimationFrame shim to render a stable and smooth experience with different animations for different events in the game.

 ```
 drawExplosion() {